centreon/centreon-nsclient-build/doc/en/windows_agent.rst

 Then you need to build the NSClient++ archive including this binary.

 .. note::
-    This is part of your CES (advanced or complete) subscription, please contact Centreon to get the archive allowing you to build the archive.
+    This is part of Centreon EMS solution or Centreon IMP subscription, please contact Centreon to get the archive allowing you to build the archive.

 Build the command
 =================